826michigan Field Trips

 Across the country, we’re seeing a shift in our national understanding of who deserves to be honored with a monument.
 In this field trip, students will explore what a monument is and can be, dreaming up new possibilities for local ways to honor heroes and specialties, from the playful (a Coney Dog Monument in Detroit) to the serious (an Elijah McCoy Monument in Ypsilanti).
 We’ll envision these new possibilities, and then write about why we think these monuments should be built.

-Length of time: 90 minutes (with a break)
+Length of time: 90 minutes

-Choose Your Own Adventure – 4th or 5th Grade Field Trip
+Writing Like a Scientist – 4th or 5th Grade Field Trip

-Length of time: 90 minutes (with a break)
+Length of time: 120 minutes

 Keep up with our latest programs, news, and resources for helping students foster a love for writing.
 Sign up for our newsletter.